Epsilon Psi Epsilon: Closures

-The Columbia chapter met its demise in 1924, thirteen years after establishment.
+The Columbia chapter met its demise in 1924, thirteen years after its establishment.
 The Rochester chapter flourished for twelve years, but was closed with the discontinuation of the Rochester School of Optometry.
 The fraternity's history explains that "quickly evolving state rules" for optometry led to reduced student populations in some programs and even school closures, which negatively affected the expansion prospects of the fraternity.

 Ohio State chapter stability

 The other, younger, chapters similarly floundered, leaving only Beta chapter to carry on the Epsilon Psi Epsilon name.
-But unlike the other chapters formed the Ohio State group enjoyed a very solid foundation, surviving the Great Depression serving students of a popular Optometry program at OSU and with healthy finances.
+But unlike the other chapters, the Ohio State group enjoyed a very solid foundation, surviving the Great Depression serving students of a popular Optometry program at OSU and with healthy finances.
 Thus Beta chapter and its alumni club have for many years been the successors in all aspects to the national Fraternity.